-This page explains what you can expect along the road to becoming a cat foster for Second Chance Pet Adoptions, and once your first foster cat/kitten is in your home.
+This page explains what you can expect along the road to becoming a kitten foster home for Second Chance Pet Adoptions.

 - Complete and submit the feline foster home application.